 - Michael Kahn, M.ARCH Candidate, 2013

-While Tulane is a challenging school where the students push themselves to create the best possible work, it is both competitive and supportive.
-The School pairs first year students with students at higher levels to help usher them into the unique culture of the School of Architecture.
-In addition to mentors, students also receive support from their studio groups and a dedicated undergraduate academic advisor.
+While Tulane is a challenging university, it is both competitive and supportive.
+The School of Architecture pairs first-year students with upperclassmen mentors to introduce them to the school’s unique culture.
+Students also receive support from studio groups and a dedicated undergraduate academic advisor.

 The best snapshot of student life at the School can be found in theCharette, a student-edited publication. www.the-charrette.com